margo/specification/system-design/specification/margo-management-interface/deployment-status.md

 - Requests to this endpoint MUST be authenticated using the HTTP Message Signature method as defined in the [Payload Security](../margo-management-interface/api-requirements-and-security.md#payload-security-method) section.

+> Note: This assumes consistent connection to the WFM, we will address intermittent or extended disconnection scenarios in the future.

 ## Route and HTTP Methods

 ```https